louzonca/AstroNet/README.md

-# NetConstruct
+# AstroNet
-NetConstruct toolbox for astrocyte detection and functional network reconstruction from calcium imaging
+AstroNet toolbox for astrocyte detection and functional network reconstruction from calcium imaging